Catacombs of Paris: Modern

+Deaths

+Only one death has officially been confirmed in the Catacombs.
+In 1793, Philibert Aspairt, a door keeper for the Val-de-Grâce hospital, died in the catacombs.
+It is thought that he lost his light source and was left to die in the darkness.
+In 1804, 11 years later, his body was found, only a few meters from a staircase that led to an exit.
+He was only identified by his hospital key ring and the buttons on his jacket.

 Visits

 As one visits the catacombs, a sign above reads Arrête!
 C'est ici l'empire de la Mort ("Stop!
-This is the empire of Death").
+The empire of Death lies here").
 The Catacombs of Paris became a curiosity for more privileged Parisians from their creation, an early visitor being the Count of Artois (later Charles X of France) in 1787.
 Public visits began after its renovation into a proper ossuary and the 1814–1815 war.
 First allowed only a few times a year with the permission of an authorized mines inspector, but later more frequently and permitted by any mine overseer, a flow of visitors degraded the ossuary to a point where the permission-only rule was restored from 1830, and the catacombs were closed completely from 1833 because of church opposition to exposing human remains to public display.
 Open again for four visits a year from 1850, public demand caused the government to allow monthly visits from 1867, bi-weekly visits on the first and third Saturday of each month from 1874 (with an extra opening for the November 1 toussaint holiday), and weekly visits during the 1878, 1889 (the most visitors yet that year) and 1900 World's Fair Expositions.
 Later they opened for regular daily visits.
 After an incident of vandalism, the Catacombs were closed to the public during September 2009 and reopened on 19 December of the same year.
-The Catacombs were reopened to the public on June 16, 2020, with new rules and guidelines for visitors as a result of the COVID-19 pandemic.
-Strict practices to monitor crowd numbers have been adopted and it has been made obligatory to wear masks.